2022: 12 Days in South Africa

 After a drive to South Africa's largest city on day 11, we'll spend our last evening together before our 12 days of adventure come to an end.
 If time before your flight permits, make sure to check out some of Johannesburg's sightseeing opportunities.
 We're here to assist with any post-trip excursions too!

-The modern façade of this Johannesburg hotel is complimented by a private & sheltered pool terrace which is set in a beautiful garden.
-The big perk of this property is its location at Johannesburg's international airport, making your departure from South Africa quick and simple.
-Simple, colourful rooms offer flat-screen TVs, desks and safes, as well as tea and coffeemaking facilities.
-Room service is available.
+The modern façade of this Johannesburg hotel is complimented by its pool and its two upscale restaurants.
+The perk of this property is its location at Johannesburg's international airport, making your departure from South Africa quick and easy.
+Simple, colorful rooms offer flat-screen televsion viewing, desks, safes.

 *Please note that due to availability, these exact hotels may not all be available during all Detours trips.
 However, we will always replace these with similar hotels, and will never downgrade.